cortictechnology/spatial_face_recognition/README.md

 # Face Detection, face recognition, age and gender estimation with spatial information

-This is the source code of the article:
+This is the source code of the article: [Importance of Accurate Facial Landmarks](https://www.cortic.ca/post/importance-of-accurate-facial-landmarks)

 ## Install dependencies